 “Replace” refers to discarding an existing application (or set of applications) and use commercial software delivered as a service on cloud to deliver the required business requirements.
 In this, a complete turnkey application solution is not built but may be configured and integrated in it.
 The users access SaaS via web browser or a mobile device in this.

-After going through the steps of ‘Why, what and how’ for the Cloud Migration and Adoption, a detailed program and project plan should be in place which should track tasks, durations, costs and risks.
+After going through the steps of ‘Why, what and how’ for the Cloud Migration and Adoption, a detailed program and project plan should be in place which should track tasks, duration, costs and risks.
 The important steps are:

 Gartner predicts that by 2020, 24% of the total addressable IT market will be cloud.
 Cloud computing is in its second decade.
 Several organizations from startups to global corporations, from government agencies to non-profit, are embracing cloud for all the benefits provided by it.